swiyu-admin-ch/did-webvh/README.md

 the [Federal Office of Information Technology, Systems and Telecommunication FOITT](https://www.bit.admin.ch/) as part of the electronic identity (e-ID) project.

-**⚠️ PARTLY OUTDATED ⚠️**
+**⚠️ PARTIAL IMPLEMENTATION ⚠️**

-*Users must not use this library to create new DIDs, as they won't be compatible.*

-This project has been superseded by [DID Toolbox](https://github.com/swiyu-admin-ch/didtoolbox-java).
-Parts of this library are still required by [DID Resolver](https://github.com/swiyu-admin-ch/didresolver).
-This library will vanish in the near future, and the required parts will be relocated to Resolver.
+*Beware, this Rust library implements historical [Trust DID Web - did:tdw - v0.3 specification](https://identity.foundation/didwebvh/v0.3)
+only partially while focusing solely on [DID resolution](https://identity.foundation/didwebvh/v0.3/#read-resolve).*

+Although the library is still required by [DID Resolver](https://github.com/swiyu-admin-ch/didresolver), it will be kept in the future as legacy and solely for the sake of backward compatibility, as [newer version of the specifications](https://identity.foundation/didwebvh/v1.0) is currently being implemented.

 ## Using the library